mmichlin66/mimcss-site/guide/introduction.md

 - Stylesheets are defined as TypeScript classes.
 - Stylesheets can be dynamically activated (inserted into DOM) and deactivated (removed from DOM).
 - Support for styled components where each component instance gets its individual set of CSS rules isolated from other instances.
-- Names of classes, IDs, animations and custom CSS properties are auto-generated, while developers use properties that return these names.
+- Names of CSS classes, IDs, animations, custom CSS properties, counters and grid lines and areas are auto-generated, while developers use properties that return these names.
+Auto-generation mechanism can be overridden if there is a need to use pre-defined names.
-- Stylesheets support inheritance - elegant way to implement theming.
+- Support for theming via style definition class inheritance.
+- Support for server-side rendering.
 - All CSS rule types are supported including style rules and at-rules.
 - Automatic support for vendor prefixes.
 - Custom CSS properties are supported in a type safe manner.